concordion/concordion/src/test/resources/spec/concordion/annotation/BeforeAndAfterMethodHooks.md

 ## Specification hooks

 Annotate a fixture method with `@BeforeSpecification` to invoke it before any of the examples are executed, or `@AfterSpecification` to invoke it after all the examples are executed.

-## Suite hooks

-Annotate a fixture method with `@BeforeSuite` to invoke it before any of the specifications run, or `@AfterSuite` to invoke it after all the specifications run.

-Note that for the suite hooks to be run, they must exist on the fixture that is being executed directly by the test runner (eg. by JUnit).

 ## [Example] (- "example-hooks")